Dev-P-L/NLP--NYTimes-News-Popularity-Prediction/README.md

 - NLP_News-Popularity-Prediction.html (methodology, insights, results)
 - and NLP_News-Popularity-Prediction.pdf (idem in other format).

-From my point of view, it is much easier to access results with the HTML file rather than the PDF file:
+I recommend reading methodology, insights and results in the HTML version rather than the PDF version.
+The HTML version offers a dynamic table of contents, graphs and tables are not split over two pages and more color brings, in my perception, more readability.
+The file NLP_News-Popularity-Prediction.html is comprised of the HTML source code.
+To access the rendered HTML pages, you only have to prepend https://htmlpreview.github.io/ to the original URL

 <br>

 ### IV.
 ACKNOWLEDGEMENT and LIMITATION of USE

 This research project is based on Data provided by The New York Times for a Kaggle competition.
 Any use of it must comply with requirements from https://developer.nytimes.com.